(Corrects company name in 11th and 30th paragraphs in story published July 11.)

 Harbin Electric Inc., a maker of electric motors in northeast China that was also listed on the Nasdaq, went private in November in a buyout financed by CDB.

-The company’s stock slid (HRBN) in August after Citron Research said it “fabricated customers” and overstated revenue from corporations including Guiyang Putian Logistics Technology Co. and Daqing Xinchengtai Technology Co.
+The company’s stock slid (HRBN:US) in August after Citron Research said it “fabricated customers” and overstated revenue from corporations including Guiyang Putian Logistics Technology Co. and Daqing Xinchengtai Technology Co.

 The Citron report was a “patchwork of fabricated evidence, falsehoods, selective use of information, and clearly biased and dishonest reporting,” Harbin Electric Chief Executive Officer and Chairman Yang Tianfu said in a statement responding to the allegations.